emqx/cloud-docs/en_US/create/dedicated.md

 NAT gateways can provide network address translation services to provide Professional deployments with the ability to access public network resources without the need for VPC peering connections.

+## Connect to the Deployment

+You can use any MQTT client tool to connect to the deployment for testing.
+It is recommended to use [MQTTX to connect to the deployment](../connect_to_deployments/mqttx.md).